You are here: home / classic fairy tales / Puss in Boots

 Perrault's Master Cat is probably the most famous example in Western folklore of what is known as a trickster cat but there are many examples of similar stories in Hindu folklore and in the Italian tradition of oral story-telling.

 Perrault may not have been the original author of the story of Puss in Boots but he was the first to write it down and he did so with wit and style.
 His book was an immediate success, was quickly translated into English and, as we know, the English-speaking world came to love the stories as much as the French did!

-The story on this page is the original tale of Puss in Boots, as translated from the story written in French by Charles Perrault in 1697.
+The story on this page is the original tale of Puss in Boots, translated into English from the story written in French by Charles Perrault in 1697.

 There was a miller whose only inheritance to his three sons was his mill, his donkey, and his cat.
 The division was soon made.
 They hired neither a clerk nor an attorney, for they would have eaten up all the poor patrimony.
 The eldest took the mill, the second the donkey, and the youngest nothing but the cat.

 The poor young fellow was quite comfortless for having received so little.
 "My brothers," said he, "may make a handsome living by joining their shares together; but, for my part, after I have eaten up my cat, and made myself a muff from his skin, I must then die of hunger."

 The cat, who heard all this, but pretended otherwise, said to him with a grave and serious air, "Do not be so concerned, my good master.
 If you will but give me a bag, and have a pair of boots made for me, that I may scamper through the dirt and the brambles, then you shall see that you are not so poorly off with me as you imagine."

 The cat's master did not build very much upon what he said.
 However, he had often seen him play a great many cunning tricks to catch rats and mice, such as hanging by his heels, or hiding himself in the meal, and pretending to be dead; so he did take some hope that he might give him some help in his miserable condition.